Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/README.md

 #### Visitor IDs in Apps

-The Mobile SDK generates a unique visitor ID (ECID) when the app is installed.
-The ECID is stored in persistent memory on the mobile device and is sent with every hit.
+The Mobile SDK generates a unique visitor ID when the app is installed.
+This Experience Cloud ID (ECID, previously known as MCID) is stored in persistent memory on the mobile device and is sent with every hit.
 The ECID is removed when the user uninstalles the app or if the user sets the Mobile SDK global privacy status to Opt-Out.

 {% hint style="info" %}